Pawel-Albert/Pawel-Albert/README.md

 # Hi there, I'm Paweł

-## I'm a manual software tester, following the goal of learning programming and entering the world of automated testing
+## I'm a software tester, following the goal of learning programming and entering the world of automated testing

 ### About me

 - 💻 I'm currently employed at SB Betting Software
 - 🔭 I'm currently working on a few small projects -  one of them is API for sending raw SQL queries to PostgreSQL database
 - 🌱 I’m currently learning JavaScript/TypeScript, starting journey with basics of Cypress and Playwright
-- 📫 How to reach me: wojciechowski.pawel.git@gmail.com
+- 📫 How to reach me: wojciechowski.pawel.git@gmail.com or https://www.linkedin.com/in/wojciechowski-pawel-albert/
 - ⚡ Hobby : sports, games, movies

 <!--